Project 4: The Corruption - Using Watchpoints

 5.5 Questions to Guide Your Design

-- Which variable will be corrupted, and why?
+- Which variable should you watch and why?

 5.6 Thinking Exercise